See the Department of State’s Fact Sheet on Cuba for information on U.S.-Cuba relations.

 Travelers Who Require Accessibility Assistance: Individuals with mobility issues are likely to find accessibility difficult.
 Few facilities or services are available, and information is limited.
 Most roads and sidewalks are poorly maintained.

 Medical care in Cuba does not meet U.S. standards.
-While doctors are generally competent, health facilities face shortages.
-Many medications are unavailable.
-Travelers should bring prescribed medicines in their original containers.
+While doctors are generally competent, healthcare facilities face shortages of critical medications and supplies.
+Many routine medications are also unavailable.
+Travelers should bring an adequate quantity of all prescribed medicines and necessary over-the-counter medications in their original containers.
 Copies of prescriptions and letters from prescribing physicians may facilitate entry.

 Travelers needing medical care generally must pay cash.
 The Embassy cannot pay bills.
 Medicare does not apply overseas, and many U.S. insurance companies do not provide international coverage.
 See our webpage for more information on overseas coverage.